bbongTest2/bbong119.github.io-2/Barcode-Reader-wasm/develop-guide/index.md

 - Browser Compatibility:
     - Unlike normal server-based applications, this library requires some advanced features which fortunately are supported by all mainstream modern browsers.
 These advanced features are listed below:
         - MediaDevices/getUserMedia
-            - Required only for in-browser video streaming.
+          Required only for in-browser video streaming.
 If a browser doesn't have this API the Single Frame Mode is used automatically.
 If the API exists but doesn't work correctly, Single Frame Mode can be used as an alternative.
+        - WebAssembly, Blob, URL/createObjectURL, Web Workers
+          These four features are required for the library to work.
+     - Combining the requirements above results in the following table of supported browsers.

+**NOTE**: Apart from the browsers, the operating systems running on the target devices may also impose some limitations of their own that could restrict the use of the library.
+Therefore, the following table serves as a rough estimation instead of an accurate guideline.
+Browser compatibility ultimately depends on whether the browser on that particular operating system supports the features listed above.